 The discussion of secondary effects in the NADR will likely be preliminary because a more detailed analysis of these effects will be contained in the draft environmental document as appropriate.
 The purpose of presenting the information in the NADR is to highlight the fact that these secondary effects may occur.

-The NADR presents the noise abatement recommendation based on acoustical and non-acoustical feasibility factors, noise abatement allowances, and the project engineer's noise abatement construction cost estimate.
+The NADR presents the noise abatement recommendation based on acoustical and nonacoustical feasibility factors, noise abatement allowances, and the project engineer's noise abatement construction cost estimate.
 The NADR does not present the final decision regarding noise abatement.
 Rather, it presents key information on abatement to be considered in the environmental review process that is based on the best information available at the time the project is subject to public review.

-The noise abatement recommendation identified in the NADR will become the proposed noise abatement decision unless compelling information received during the public review or the final design process indicates that it should be changed.
+The noise abatement recommendation identified in the NADR will become the proposed noise abatement decision unless the final design process indicates that it should be changed or if the outcome of the polling of benefited receptors is rejection of the barrier.
 The proposed noise abatement decision is included in the final environmental document for approval by Caltrans and FHWA (Caltrans, as assigned).
-A template for the NADR is available at: http://www.dot.ca.gov/hq/env/noise/.
+A template for the NADR is available on the Caltrans website.